Empowering a Strategic Design Team:

 Understanding the Team

-Examining work patterns and challenges through interviews
+Examining workflows and challenges through 10 1:1 interviews

 A closer look at my synthesis process